syncinsect/tifoo/README.md

 - You are free to use, modify, and distribute this software
 - Any modifications must also be open source under GPL-3.0
 - Distribution through browser extension stores requires permission
-- The Tailware name and branding are protected
+- The Tifoo name and branding are protected